thnguyendn/MPL_Trickle/README.md

 Among these files, there is :
 - A .xlia extension(stands for eXecutable Language for Interaction & Assemblage) file (**MPL_modeling_T1.xlia**) for modeling a node and interactions between all nodes in topology T1
-- A workflow file (**workflow_Update_All_Nodes.sew**) for executing our heuristics to cover the sequence SEQ1 + FOR1 detailed in the paper.
+- A workflow file (**workflow_All_Update_SEL1.sew**) for executing our heuristics to cover the sequence Sel1 detailed in the paper.
 This objective coverage finishes when all nodes in the topology are updated

 ## Getting Started